KrawMire/KrawMire/README.md

 ### ☺️ About me

-- 💻 I am currently working as a .NET and MS SQL backend developer
+- 💻 I am currently working as a .NET backend developer
 - 🛠️ My main development language is C#
 - 🧐 Also I think that I know something in ReactJS and Angular, but not sure :)
 - 💾 My favourite databases are PostgreSQL and MongoDB
-- 🌴 When I am free, I read technical and fiction books 📕 .
-Also I like to play video games 🎮
+- 🌴 When I am free, I read technical and fiction books 📕 and build my own projects 🛠️

 ### 🛠️  My languages and tools